 If the alarms are not installed, the landlord should give the tenant a two-day notice and access the rented space to get the smoke alarms in place.

-Once the tenancy handover is done, the tenant must check if the smoke detector is functioning.
-In case the batteries go out, it is the tenant’s responsibility to replace them.
+Once the tenancy handover is complete, the tenant must check if the smoke detector is functioning.
+If the batteries go out, it is the tenant’s responsibility to replace them.

 The landlord must be immediately informed if anything prevents the tenant from maintaining the smoke alarm.
-But, maintaining these alarms is the tenant’s sole responsibility once the tenancy starts.
-So, it is best to include a section on smoke alarms in the agreement to ensure that they are accounted for at the start and the end of the tenancy period.
+However, once the tenancy starts, maintaining these alarms is the tenant’s sole responsibility.
+So, it is best to include a section on smoke alarms in the agreement to ensure that they are accounted for at the start and end of the tenancy period.

-However, if hardwired smoke alarms come with backup batteries, they will need to be replaced by the property owner.
+However, if hardwired smoke alarms come with backup batteries, the property owner must replace them.

-Likewise, if you rent out a space as holiday accommodation, you must ensure that it has smoke alarms installed.
-And the same rules apply to backpackers and boarding houses.
+If you’re renting out a place for holiday accommodation, make sure smoke alarms are installed.
+The same rules apply for backpackers and boarding houses.

 2. Homeowners